phette23/c4l16-cli-workshop/archiving-exercise/instructions.md

 So if you want to make a list of files named, for instance, "instructions.md" in `/home/nitrous/cli-workshop/`, here's what that looks like:

-`> find /home/nitrous/cli-workshop/ -name instructions.md -print
+`> find /home/nitrous/cli-workshop/ -name instructions.md -print`

 (It should show you the names and full paths of three files.)

+`/home/nitrous/cli-workshop` is where it starts looking, and it looks for files with the name "instructions.md," in all of the subdirectories under that directory.
+(There is a flag to prevent it from acting recursively, though.)
+That final flag, `-print`, tells it to show a list of those files and their paths.

-You can do some really powerful stuff with `find`, including searching for files that were accessed on a certain date (not a super useful example to run, right now) or modified on a certain date or are a certain size.
+You can do some really powerful stuff with `find`, including searching for files that were accessed on a certain date (not a super useful example to run, right now, on this machine) or files that were modified on a certain date or files that are a certain size.

 Here's a command to look at everything in our workshop directory that was modified today:

 `> find /home/nitrous/cli-workshop/ -mtime -1 -print`

-But you see that `-print` flag?
+But you saw that `-print` flag?
 That implies that there are other things you can do, besides printing the list, right?
 Right. 😃

 `-mtime` is "the time when the file was modified," and `-1` is, confusingly, not actually a flag; it means "less than one day ago"; its inverse is `+1`, meaning "more than a day ago."
 How do you think you'd get the files modified yesterday?
+(Try it!)

 You can execute commands on all of the files you `find`, which is a lot of power to have in one command...
 It also explains why I said you could replace `rename`, above, with a cleverly-run `find` command.
 (That's an exercise for any of you who want to try it.)
 There's more information on `find` [here](https://kb.iu.edu/d/admm).

 ## Nano

+Sometimes you need to edit text files, even though you're busy doing stuff on the command line.
+Not a problem.

 There are a whole bunch of text editors available on the command line, and there are strong feelings about which one's best.
 They're all good, honestly; just, some require a bit more time commitment to learn.